247 Solitaire title image

 Learning these strategies will help you improve your game, but only practice can make perfect!

-What are the differences between Solitaire and Spider Solitaire?
+What are the differences between Solitaire and Spider Solitaire card games?

 Solitaire and Spider Solitaire have many differences.
 Solitaire normally uses one 52-card deck, but Spider Solitaire always uses two decks (104 cards).
 Solitaire involves building foundations from Ace to King, but Spider Solitaire involves building sequences from King to Ace.
 Also, Solitaire uses all four suits, whereas Spider Solitaire may use one, two, or four suits depending on your choice.